On a scale of one to a tarp, how versatile is your backpacking shelter?

 This tutorial discusses try-and-tested methods on how to secure your guy lines using different knots, hitches, and pegs.
 These also allow you to quickly set up and take down your tarp shelters.

 How To Set Up A Tarp Without The Cordage

 Out of cordage?
 Don’t worry, you can still set up a tarp with the help of some tree limbs.
 It would take some hacking, sawing and a few adjustments to make sure that the branches you’re using won’t puncture your tarp.
 It’s not the most versatile shelter out there, but it does its job just fine.

 Quick Tarp Set Up Trick

 Here’s a quick hack to help you secure your lines without using knots.
 When you don’t feel like doing knots to secure your grommets, you can always use a stick to do the job.
-It’s not an end-all, be-all trick, but it does come in handy, especially when you need to make shelter quick.
+It’s not an end-all be-all trick, but it does come in handy, especially when you need to make shelter quick.

 Enclosed Tarp Setups For Bad Weather

-Last but definitely not the least, we’ve got a tutorial that features a handful of enclosed tarp configurations that you can use in bad weather.
+Last but definitely not least, we’ve got a tutorial that features a handful of enclosed tarp configurations that you can use in bad weather.
 These setups are a bit more complicated than others, but they’re very stable and can hold up against strong winds and rain.